 Donald is the founder of Storyline, an organization that helps people live better stories.
 He is the author of several books including multiple New York Times Best Sellers.
-Donald lives and works in Portland, Oregon.
+Donald lives and works in Nashville, Tennessee.

 Tim serves as the Director of Storyline.
 He is also the co-founder of Free the Birds, a company that funds freedom and restoration for those who have been exploited by human sex trafficking.
 Tim and his wife, Katie, live in Nashville, Tennessee.